covcom/205CDE/13_14 Database/README.md

 # Database

-In this lab, you'll do some SQL excercies using C9 and SQLite.
+In this lab, you'll do some SQL exercises using C9 and SQLite.
 The purpose of these exercises is to get yourself familiar with CRUD and other SQL operations using SQLite as the database engine.
 Most modern websites rely on some sort of databases either SQL or NoSQL.
-This includes the Python based web framwork Flask, whichi is the focus of the remaing part of the module.
+This includes the Python-based web framework Flask, which is the focus of the remaining part of the module.

 ![](http://images.techhive.com/images/article/2014/10/sql-nosql-b-100527236-large.idge.gif)